 Warren College Writing Program

-Staff Contact: email@example.com, (858) 534-3068
+Staff Contact: Hanna Tawater, (858) 534-3068

-All new instructors are required to attend the WCWP 500 teaching practicum on Tuesdays from 5 to 6:30 p.m.
-Just before the start of the academic year, instructors meet for a two-day orientation to prepare them to teach the first of the two writing courses offered by the program.
+All new instructors are required to attend the WCWP 500 teaching practicum that meets weekly (historically held Mondays from 9:30 to 10:50am).
+Just before the start of the academic year, instructors meet for an orientation in Week 0 to prepare them to teach the first of the two writing courses offered by the program.
 During orientation, we discuss pedagogy, teaching methods, responding to work-in-progress, teaching successful revision strategies, and grading.

-Responsibilities include implementing the course syllabus, teaching assigned sections, commenting on drafts of student papers, assigning grades, holding office hours, attending staff meetings, and using UCSD’s learning management system TritonEd (formerly Ted).
-Responsibilities average out to 20 hours per week for 50% appointments, so teachers are expected to balance their workload accordingly.
+Weekly and quarterly responsibilities include implementing the course syllabus, teaching assigned sections, commenting on drafts of student papers, assigning grades, holding office hours, attending staff meetings, and using UC San Diego’s learning management system (Canvas).
+Responsibilities average out to 20 hours per week for 50% appointments, so instructors are expected to balance their workload accordingly.